Longest 0% purchases card

 How to pick the best 0% purchase card

-Although it’s tempting to just take out a credit card with your own bank, it often pays to shop around to see what other providers have to offer.
+Although it’s tempting just to take out a credit card with your bank, it often pays to shop around to see what other providers have to offer.

 After weighing up the features, you may find that one card is better suited to your spending habits, so before you pick a card think about:

-- Will you be using it to make one major purchase or lots of small purchases over time?
+- Will you use it to make one major purchase or many small purchases over time?

 - Can you afford to pay off the balance when the discount ends?